FNNDSC/ChRIS_API/README.md

 Before you can do anything, you need to "log in".
 Of course, this is all simulated, and the login state is recorded by writing a lock file to the filesystem.
 Login never times out, and only changes once you actually "log out".

-But no API calls will be serviced until you login.
+Importantly, _no API calls will be serviced until you login_.

 To log in, on a client, do